France launches procedure for 5G licenses

-PARIS (Reuters) - The French government said on Tuesday it has launched a procedure for the assigning of 5G frequency licenses after it approved specifications proposed by the communications regulator and the financial conditions for the licenses.
+PARIS (Reuters) - The French government said on Tuesday it had launched a procedure for assigning 5G frequency licenses after it approved specifications proposed by the communications regulator and the financial conditions for the licenses.

 The government said in a statement it had fixed the price of a bloc of 50 MHz at 350 million euros ($386 million), and the price of an additional bloc of 10 MHz at 70 million euros.

-Junior Economy Minister Agnes Pannier-Runacher said in the statement that the government and regulator Arcep have designed a mechanism that makes it possible to sell 50 MHz basic blocs at fixed price to telecom operators.
+Junior Economy Minister Agnes Pannier-Runacher said in the statement that the government and French telecoms regulator Arcep had designed a mechanism that makes it possible to sell 50 MHz basic blocs at a fixed price to telecom operators.

 In return, operators have strong obligations to deploy their network across the French territory, she said.